-MATLAB calculations give the gain margin as $\infty$ and a phase margin of 66.7°, which are very desirable frequency-domain response characteristics.
+give the gain margin as ∞ and a phase margin of 67°, which are very desirable frequency-domain response characteristics.

 Finally, the control effort of the design should be examined.
 Once again, the control input to the Ćuk converter is the change in duty cycle d used to turn on and off Q1.
-The control effort is plotted in Figure 10.6, and it can be seen that the effort is not approaching the limits assigned to d.
+The control effort is plotted in Figure 9.6, and it can be seen that the effort is not approaching the limits assigned to d.
+It can also be seen that the steady-state deviation control effort is approximately -0.0163, which corresponds roughly to calculations using Equation 8.7.